When selling to other business—or retailers—versus consumers, therein lies a whole new set of challenges.

 Business owners and executive leadership want to be able to monitor how their business is doing from a mobile device.
 As a wholesale distributor, you’re on the go.
 You might be out in the field with sales representatives, at home or in your warehouse, where you need to check in to make sure your business is running smoothly.

 For sales representatives, it’s critical to be able to sell anytime, anywhere—whether at a trade show or while visiting with a customer.
+Using wholesale distribution software can make it easier.
 Gone are the days of complex grid orders being completed on paper and then faxed into customer service.
 Today, sales should take place not only in your B2B portal, but from a salesperson’s mobile device.

 In addition to being able to serve the customer, your salespeople need access to sales data and reporting in order to help keep them on track to hit their sales goals.
 Being able to view sales to date plus varying factors helps ensure that your representatives are keeping tabs on their own progress.